SalesConnection/Caction-Support/docs/Attendance_List.md

       <img src="img2/Attendance_List_Step_1.png" alt="Attendance List Step 1">
    </p>

-2. Click "Advance" to see more details of the attendance list.
+2. Click “Advance” to view more details of the attendance list.

    <p align="center">
       <img src="img2/Attendance_List_Step_2.png" alt="Attendance List Step 2">
    </p>

-3. The differences between "Basic" and "Advance" are below.
+3. As can be seen below, the “Advance” view displays further details such as by First and Second shift to give you more attendance data to capture.

    <p align="center">
       <img src="img2/Attendance_List_Step_3.png" alt="Attendance List Step 3">
    </p>

-4. Click "Template Setting" to access the "User Group Setting".
+4. Click “Template Setting” to access the “User Group Setting”.
+On this setting page, you would be able to set different staff groupings that has different shift timing applicable to them.

    <p align="center">
       <img src="img2/Attendance_List_Step_4.png" alt="Attendance List Step 4">
    </p>

-5. Enter the group name of the new attendance settings.
+5. To add a new group, enter the group name of the new attendance settings.

    <p align="center">
       <img src="img2/Attendance_List_Step_5.png" alt="Attendance List Step 5">